dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T87: All family structures deserve respect and support.
+### T87: All families deserve respect and support, regardless of structure.

 |Support|
 |---|